vaninovd/GameCenter/Phase2/GameCenter/TEAM.md

 - If I do not understand a concept or code, I will immediately ask my team for help.

-We will work in pairs on eah of the games, except Dennis, who will create unit tests for Sliding Tiles as well as fix the sliding tiles unsolvability issue and help prepare tiles for each of the two new games.
+We will work in pairs on eah of the games, except Dennis, who will create unit tests for Sliding Tiles as well as fix the sliding tiles unsolvability issue and help prepare tiles and UI elements for each of the two new games.

 The following is the breakdown of individual work: